Meet Dillon & Jessica

 We first met during middle school, and began dating in high school.
-Almost 8 years later, we have been to Washington State University together and have acquired a herd of two dogs and two cats that we love incredibly.
+Over 8 years later, we have been to Washington State University together and have acquired a herd of two dogs and two cats that we love incredibly.

 Our personal dream is to be financially secure enough to work from home and have enough property for both of our mother's to be able to live with us in their own tiny homes.

 Through the years, our hobbies of woodworking, arts & crafts, digital designing and interior decorating have naturally blended together, thus Spokane Gifts was created in 2021.